anandku06/SaveTheEggs/notes.md

 - on canvas Circle coords are from the center point and rectangle and image coords are from its top left corner ; image and rectangle goes towards right bottom depending on its width and height from there

+- Math.atan2() -> method that returns an angle in radians between the positive x-axis and a line, projected from 0, 0 towards a specific point ; using this method to ensure the direction of my player is same as the direction of the mouse clicked

 ### requestAnimationFrame() method -> which sits on the window object of the browser but can be called directly.
 Pass the animation you want to create an endless animation

 ### Using Circle Packing Algorithm -> maximum number of circles that can fit inside an area without two of them overlapping : to avoid the overlapping of the obstacles